michaeljamie/michaeljamie/README.md

 ## About me

-When I’m not working, I also enjoy spending time with my wife and son, coding, traveling ✈️, hiking, mountain biking, camping ⛺, outdoor photography, kayaking, cooking, gaming 🎮, and being around friends and family.
+When I’m not working, I also enjoy spending time with my wife and kids, coding, traveling ✈️, hiking, mountain biking, camping ⛺, outdoor photography, kayaking, cooking, gaming 🎮, and being around friends and family.

 ## Get in touch